nmeri17/suphle-docs/src/docs/v1/container/index.md

 - Those that call decorated instance

 Combining A cocktail of decorators with handlers that trigger underlying concrete will result in a disaster.
 In such cases, ambiguity will be removed by executing the cross-cutting method in a converging handler

+(module class binding method)
+Careful to decouple dependencies during binding.
+Starting a bind call within another will confuse the outer one
+// example